 - No ventilation

 Price Range: $250-$650

-Many people are using deadlites and picture window interchangeably.
-Well, when it comes to features and characteristics, they are almost identical.
-The only difference between the two is that picture windows has frames like the regular windows while deadlites are "stand-alone" or has only the feature of a single sash (of a window).
-This means, it does not have any master frame.
+Many builders use deadlites and picture windows interchangeably, and when it comes to features they are almost identical.
+The only difference between the two is that a picture window has frames while deadlites are “stand-alone” and frameless.

 - Other advantages are similar to picture windows.